-As of September 28, 2014, total unrecognized compensation expense related to the Company's non-vested stock grants amounted to \$950,000, which will be recognized over the respective vesting terms associated with each block of non-vested stock indicated above, such grants having an aggregate weighted-average vesting term of 11.1 months.
-The amount of future compensation expense related to the Company's non-vested stock grants could be affected by any future non-vested stock grants and by the separation from the Company of any individual who has non-vested stock grants as of such individual's separation date.
+As of June 29, 2014, total unrecognized compensation expense related to the Company's non-vested stock grants amounted to \$905,000, which will be recognized over the respective vesting terms associated with each of the blocks of non-vested stock grants indicated above, such grants having an aggregate weighted-average vesting term of 1.27 years.
+The amount of future compensation expense related to the Company's non-vested stock grants could be affected by any future non-vested stock grants and by the separation from the Company of any individual who has received non-vested stock grants that remain non-vested as of such individual's separation date.